alexeyhorkin/ml_dl_with_topology_data/README.md

 # ml_dl_with_topology_data
-Try ML and DL methods for some data
+Try ML and DL methods for some data.